lsst-ts/observatory-ops-docs/Observing-Interface-Setup/environments.rst

 - ArgoCD: https://tucson-teststand.lsst.codes/argo-cd
 - Slack: N/A

-.. _Observing-Interface-Environments-Summit:
+.. _Observing-Interface-Operational-Environments-Summit:

 Summit
 ------

-Summit is our main production environment.
+Summit is our main production operational environment.
 Systems running here will be directly controlling hardware or communicating with components that control actual hardware.

   .. important::